Dutch proverbs: How the Dutch express themselves

 Translation: it's cheap, it doesn't cost much.

-Ah well, the Dutch are a principled lot when it comes to stretching the value of their hard-earned money.
+Ah well, the Dutch are a thrifty and principled lot when it comes to stretching the value of their hard-earned money.
 If they can have an item or service for free, they jump on it quickly, without hesitation!

 A friend of ours called to report some not-so-interesting new developments at his work, "Ik lach als een boer die kiespijn heeft."